seinecle/DataStorm2015/public_html/keynote.md

 (live url: http://neoformix.com/2012/DataVisFieldSubGroups.html)

 ###3.
 A tight knit group across the US and Europe.
-I identify (this is an non exclusive list of course) Santiago Ortiz, Jerome Cukier, Jer Thorp, Gregor Aisch, Jan Willem Tulp, Lynn Cherny, Nathan Yau from Flowing Data, Kim Rees from Periscopic, Moritz Stefaner, with a couple of established academics like Enrico Bertini, Jon Schwabish, Alberto Cairo, and in relation with teams at the Guardian and the NYT, and Andy Kirk at VisualisingData as an evangelist and instructor.
+I identify (this is a non exclusive list of course) [Santiago Ortiz](http://moebio.com/), [Jerome Cukier](http://www.jeromecukier.net/), [Jer Thorp](http://blog.blprnt.com/), [Gregor Aisch](http://driven-by-data.net/), [Jan Willem Tulp](http://tulpinteractive.com/), [Lynn Cherny](http://ghostweather.com/), [Nathan Yau](http://flowingdata.com/about-nathan/) from Flowing Data, [Kim Rees](https://about.me/krees) from Periscopic, [Moritz Stefaner](http://truth-and-beauty.net/), with a couple of established academics like [Enrico Bertini](http://fellinlovewithdata.com/), [Scott Murray](http://alignedleft.com/), [Jon Schwabish](http://policyviz.com/), [Alberto Cairo](http://www.thefunctionalart.com/), and in relation with teams at the Guardian and the NYT, and [Andy Kirk](http://www.visualisingdata.com/index.php/about/) at VisualisingData as an evangelist and instructor.
 They were particularly active in spreading news about dataviz and sharing their critical insights which contributed shaping boundaries for the field.
 This is a personal and of course biaised observation, a systematic investigation reveals a different picture (see above, and below, which is a zoom on the group where I think we would find most people self identifying as dataviz specialists):
 <p align="center"><img src="img/formatted/dataviz group.jpg"/></p>
 (live url: http://neoformix.com/2012/DataVisField1000_Group2.pdf)